Benny-/DoubleDraw/README.md

 The public folder contains all the client related code and resources.
 It is organized according to [extjs MVC structure](http://docs.sencha.com/extjs/#!/guide/application_architecture).

-The server is rather simply and is actually a small portion of the total code base.
-It has two purposes, to re-transmit all events and to process those events using a tool on a local paper.
+The server part is rather simply and is actually a small portion of the total code base.
+Its primary purposes:

+- Receive events and re-transmit them to all clients.
+- Process those events using a tool on a local paper.
+- Send paper if a new client joins a room.

 The following code is shared between the server and the client for processing events and drawing on the local paper:

 - public/app/SharedPaper.js
 - public/app/UserDrawContext.js